Martin Frobisher: Early life

 Martin Frobisher was probably born in 1535 or 1536, the son of merchant Bernard Frobisher of Altofts, Yorkshire, and Margaret York of Gouthwaite.
 He was the third of five children when his father died prematurely in 1542.
 The family was left in the care of his uncle, Francis Frobisher.
 Little else is known of his early life in Yorkshire; his education appears to have been rudimentary.
 In hopes of better opportunity, young Frobisher was sent to London in 1549 to live with a maternal relative, Sir John York.
 York was a wealthy and influential member of the Merchant Taylors and had important connections in the royal government.

 In 1553, Thomas Wyndham led the first English expedition to West Africa, comprising three ships and 140 men.
 York was an investor in the enterprise and Frobisher accompanied the fleet in an unknown capacity.
 After plundering Portuguese ships in the vicinity of Madeira, they made their most successful transactions on the Gold Coast, trading English cloth for 150 pounds of gold.
-Pushing further south they reached Benin and negotiated directly with the king, Oba Orhogbua for 80 tons of melegueta pepper.
+Pushing further south they reached Benin and negotiated directly with Oba Orhogbua for 80 tons of melegueta pepper.
 After some initial reluctance, Orhogbua agreed to trade but while the pepper was being gathered, disease swept through the English crew killing many of them including the expedition leader, Wyndham.
 Lacking sufficient sailors to crew the entire fleet, they abandoned one ship and, in their panic to leave, even left behind some members of the expedition.
 The return voyage was extremely difficult for the sick and short-handed crew.
 Another ship was lost and when the one remaining ship returned to England only 40 of the original 140 crewmen were still alive.
 Frobisher was one of the survivors, perhaps a confirmation of York's assessment that Frobisher had "great spirit and bould courage, and natural hardnes of body[sic]."